 Chris Nowinski is a co-director of the Center for the Study of Traumatic Encephalopathy at the Boston University School of Medicine.
 He calls it “preposterous” that Randolph’s study concluded CTE might not be its own disease because the retired football players had impairments similar to those of other patients with mild cognitive impairment.

-"This paper shows a lack of understanding of neuropathology," he says.
+It’s like saying, ‘Cancer is found in lots of different places.
+It could be in the brain, it could be in the liver, so it’s just cancer.
+There’s no reason to distinguish between the two.'”This paper shows a lack of understanding of neuropathology,” he says.
 The finding that retired football players showed similar attention and memory problems to people with mild cognitive impairment (MCI) is to be expected, according to him.
-"We know that the MCI population and the CTE population both have damage in the medial temporal lobe and the frontal lobe.
-The difference is where the damage is outside of those areas."
+“We know that the MCI population and the CTE population both have damage in the medial temporal lobe and the frontal lobe.
+The difference is where the damage is outside of those areas.”

 “All along folks have been saying the differences are behavioral and executive.
 That those are the things they didn’t test, that’s the most clear and surprising flaw in the study,” he explains. “‘It’s like saying, ‘Well, cancer is found in lots of different places.
 It could be in the brain, it could be in the liver, so it’s just cancer.
 There’s no reason to distinguish between the two.'”